2011–12 Swiss Cup

 The 2011–12 Swiss Cup was the 87th season of Switzerland's annual football cup competition.
-It began on 16 September 2011 with the first games of Round 1 and ended on 16 May 2012 with the Final in the Stade de Suisse in Berne.
+It began on 16 September 2011 with the first games of Round 1 and ended on 16 May 2012 with the Final in the Stade de Suisse in Bern.
 The winners of the competition, Basel, qualified for the play-off round of the 2012–13 UEFA Europa League as per the benefits of winning.
 The former title holders are FC Sion.

 Participating clubs

 All ten Super League teams and fifteen Challenge League clubs (FC Vaduz are from Liechtenstein and thus play in the 2011–12 Liechtenstein Cup) entered the 2011-2011 competition, as well as 13 teams from 1.
 Liga and 26 teams from lower leagues.
 Teams from 1.
 Liga and below had to qualify through separate qualifying rounds within their leagues.

 Round 1

 Teams from Super League and Challenge League were seeded in this round.
 In a match, the home advantage was granted to the team from the lower league, if applicable.
 The games were played on 16, 17 and 18 September 2011.